runspired/listicle/blog-posts/part-2.md

 If EmberData's store service does not have enough information locally available to fulfill a request for data from the application, EmberData will forward the request to an adapter to retrieve data from somewhere else.

-Somewhere else could be any manner of things including LocalStorage, IndexDB, the other end of a Websocket Request, or an API accessed via Fetch.
+Somewhere else could be any manner of things including LocalStorage, IndexDB, the other end of a Websocket Request, or an API accessed via fetch, ajax, or xmlhttprequest.

 Once the [Adapter](https://api.emberjs.com/ember-data/release/modules/@ember-data%2Fadapter) responds, anything returned by it is passed to a [Serializer](https://api.emberjs.com/ember-data/release/modules/@ember-data%2Fserializer) to be normalized into [JSON:API](https://jsonapi.org/format/).